 We are members of IEA International Energy Agency (IEA) and the programme was founded in 1978.
-We have been active in almost 40 years, which is a strength since a lot of knowledge and experiences has been generated during the years.
+We have been active for almost 45 years, which is a strength since a lot of knowledge and experiences has been generated during the years.

-Only a country's government can participate in a TCP (Technology Collaboration Programme), not separate organisations.
-This means that all people living in a member country are participants of the programme.
-We have 17 members in HPT TCP.
-The current member countries are Austria, Belgium, Canada, China, Denmark, Finland, France, Italy, Germany, Japan, the Netherlands, Norway, South Korea, Sweden, Switzerland, United Kingdom and the United States.
+Only a country's government can participate in a TCP (Technology Collaboration Programme), not separate organizations.
+This means that all people living in a member country are participants in the programme.
+We have 18 members in HPT TCP.
+The current member countries are Austria, Belgium, Canada, China, the Czech Republic, Denmark, Finland, France, Italy, Germany, Japan, the Netherlands, Norway, South Korea, Sweden, Switzerland, the United Kingdom, and the United States.

 The HPT TCP is a non-profit organization working in the field of heat pumping technologies, i.e. all technologies where heat is pumped from a lower temperature level to a higher one, such as heat pumps, air conditioning and refrigeration.
 Under the management of an Executive Committee representing the member countries, the programme carries out a strategy to accelerate the use of heat pumping technologies in all applications where they can reduce energy consumption and increase the use of renewal energy sources for the benefit of the environment.